ASIC Enforcement Priorities

 Enduring priorities

-Misconduct damaging to market integrity
+Misconduct that damages market integrity

 including insider trading, continuous disclosure breaches or failures and market manipulation